EndangeredMassa/massa-labs/app/templates/blog/article/conventional-comments.md

 >
 > Our convention for database column names says that dates should end in `_at`.
 >
-> I marked this as “blocking” because migrations are expensive and risky in this database.
+> I marked this as "blocking" because migrations are expensive and risky in this database.
 We should minimize the number of migrations where possible.

 > **requirement (blocking):** invert conditional `if (found)` should be `if (!found)`
 >